jeremytammik/tbc/a/1905_line_angle_dir_jig.md

 &nbsp;&nbsp;Debug.Print(&nbsp;groupType.Groups.Size.ToString()&nbsp;);
 </pre>

-Is this the correct behavior?
+Is this the correct behaviour?

 What do I need to do to make sure groupType.Groups always returns the correct GroupSet?